DevExpress-Examples/asp-net-core-spreadsheet-update-document/README.md

 ### 1. Send a POST request to the server

 Place the [Spreadsheet](https://docs.devexpress.com/AspNetCore/400375/spreadsheet) control in a partial view and reference the view in a markup page.
-Add a [button](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/button) to this page and handle its [click](https://developer.mozilla.org/en-US/docs/Web/API/Element/click_event) event.
-In the event handler, call the [getSpreadsheetState](https://docs.devexpress.com/AspNetCore/js-DevExpress.AspNetCore.Spreadsheet.Spreadsheet?p=netframework#js_devexpress_aspnetcore_spreadsheet_spreadsheet_getspreadsheetstate) method to get the Spreadsheet's client state, then send the state with the POST request to the server.
+Add a [button](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/button) to this page.
+In the button's [click](https://developer.mozilla.org/en-US/docs/Web/API/Element/click_event) event handler, get the Spreadsheet's [client state](https://docs.devexpress.com/AspNetCore/js-DevExpress.AspNetCore.Spreadsheet.Spreadsheet?p=netframework#js_devexpress_aspnetcore_spreadsheet_spreadsheet_getspreadsheetstate) and send it with the POST request to the server.

 ### 2. Process the request on the server

-On the server, get the server-side [Spreadsheet](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxSpreadsheet.ASPxSpreadsheet?p=netframework) object from the control's client state.
-Call the [New](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxSpreadsheet.ASPxSpreadsheet.New?p=netframework) method to create a document.
+On the server, get the server-side [Spreadsheet](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxSpreadsheet.ASPxSpreadsheet?p=netframework) object from the  client state.
+Call the [New](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxSpreadsheet.ASPxSpreadsheet.New?p=netframework) method to create an enmpty document.
 Use the following properties to access and edit the new document's structural elements:

 * [Document](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxSpreadsheet.ASPxSpreadsheet.Document)
 Returns an open [workbook](https://docs.devexpress.com/OfficeFileAPI/14921/spreadsheet-document-api/spreadsheet-document/workbook).